Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Experiments

 \subsection{Ablation study}

-\minisection{Face \vs non-face GMs} Our dataset consist of $47$ GMs trained on face datasets and $53$ GMs trained on non-face datasets.
-In other words, the contents of the images generated by these GMs are quite diverse.
+\minisection{Face \vs non-face GMs} Our dataset consists of $47$ GMs trained on face datasets and $69$ GMs trained on non-face datasets.
 Let's denote these GMs as face GMs and non-face GMs, respectively.
-All experiments above are conducted by training on $94$ GMs and evaluating on $6$ face GMs.
-Here we conduct an ablation study to train and evaluate on different GM types.
-Similar to the six testing sets for face GMs, we also construct six different testing sets for non-face GMs.
-Each set consists of two GMs trained on MNIST, two GMs trained on CIFAR10, and two GMs trained on other datasets.
-We study the performance on these face and non-face testing sets when training on three different training sets, including only face GMs, only non-face GMs and all GMs.
-Note that all testing GMs are excluded during training each time and the performance are averaged across all testing sets.
+All aforementioned experiments are conducted by training on $104$ GMs and evaluating on $12$ GMs.
+Here we conduct an ablation study to train and evaluate on different types of GMs.
+We study the performance on face and non-face testing GMs when training on three different training sets, including only face GMs, only non-face GMs and all GMs.
+Note that all testing GMs are excluded during training each time.
 We also add a baseline where both regression and classification make a random guess on their estimation.

 The results are shown in Tab.~\ref{tab:face-nonface}.
 We have three observations.
 First, model parsing for non-face GMs are easier than face GMs.
 This might be partially due to the generally lower-quality images generated by non-face GMs compared to those by face GMs, thus more traces are remained for model parsing.
 Second, training and testing on the same content can generate better results than on different contents.
 Third, training on the full datasets improves some parameter estimation but may hurt other parameters slightly.